About Our Association501(c)(3) nonprofit organization fostering Nepali culture, tradition, and values.

 - Any NAG executive Member can bring forth a motion of suspension or removal of Executive Member(s) to Executive Committee meeting if he/she can back up the motion with supportive evidence.

-- The NAG executive committee cannot vote for a dismissal without voting for a suspension.
-After the one-month probationary period, the members can vote to fully reinstate or dismiss the NAG Executive Member or the Advisory Board Member.
+- The NAG executive committee cannot vote for a dismissal without voting for suspension.
+After a probationary period, the executive Board can vote to fully reinstate or dismiss the NAG Executive Member or the Advisory Board Member.

-- Votes to suspend, re-instate or dismiss require a two-third majority of Executive Members present in the meeting
+- Votes to suspend, re-instate or dismiss an Executive Board member require a two-third majority of NAG Executive board.

-- President may seek to fill vacant post within the Executive Committee and president’s nominee must be approved by the Executive Committee by two-third members.
+- President may seek to fill vacant post within the Executive Committee and president’s nominee must be approved by the Executive Committee by two third majority votes of NAG Executive Board.

 - The Executive Committee shall form an Election Committee when necessary to conduct NAG’s election in an effective manner.